7-Day Discovering Jiangnan: A Journey Through Suzhou, Hangzhou, and Shanghai

 This 7-day journey blends the elegance of classical gardens, misty canals, and refined tea traditions with the modern vibrance of China’s most dynamic metropolis.
 From the poetic water towns of Suzhou to the scenic splendour of Hangzhou’s West Lake, and finally into the urban energy of Shanghai, this itinerary offers a timeless taste of Jiangnan—the storied region south of the Yangtze known for its beauty, culture, and charm.

-Day 1 – Arrive in Shanghai, Transfer to Suzhou
+Day 1 – From Metropolis to Waterways

 Room with a View